Cream-breasted fruit dove

+Description and taxonomy

+Described on Ebird as "A fairly large dove of lowland and low-elevation montane forest.
+Has green upperparts to the back of the neck, a gray head and chest, a creamy belly, and white under the base of the tail, scalloped green.
+Note the purple spot across the flight feathers.
+The race from northern Luzon has a dark red crown.
+Similar to Black-chinned Fruit-Dove, but Cream-breasted has a narrow chest band and a cream rather than green belly.
+Song is a drawn-out, deep quavering "brrrrrrr."
+This species does not exhibit sexual dimorphism.

-The cream-breasted fruit dove is one of over 50 species in the genus Ptilinopus.
+The cream-breasted fruit dove was formerly one of over 50 species placed in the genus Ptilinopus.
+A molecular genetic study published in 2014 found that the fruit dove genus Ptilinopus was paraphyletic.
+In a move towards creating monophyletic genera, nine species including the cream-breasted fruit dove were moved from Ptilinopus to Ramphiculus.
 Within the genus, it is most closely allied with the flame-breasted fruit dove.

 It was formerly placed in the obsolete genus Leucotreron.
 The species' generic name comes from the Greek ptilon (feather) and pous (foot), while the specific epithet is in honor of Elmer Drew Merrill, an American botanist.
 Alternative names for the cream-breasted fruit dove include Merrill's fruit dove.